|Title:||YEP Purpose and Guidelines|

 We intend YEP to be the primary mechanism for proposing new features of yaq, and collecting community input.
-YEPs are meant as a way to garner consensus around an idea, and documenting dissenting opinioins
+YEPs are meant as a way to garner consensus around an idea, and documenting dissenting opinions.

 YEPs are markdown files stored in a git repository, and their revision history is the historical record of the proposal.